-First, as a consumer, be mindful of where you spend your money.
-Think global by all means, but buy local and locally owned!
+First, be a conscious consumer.
+Be mindful of where you spend your money.
+Think global by all means, but buy local and locally owned.
 And be proud if you have to pay a little extra.
-Remember, big businesses will lower their prices just enough to undercut the small businesses – they are not incentivised to lower their prices any more than is absolutely necessary.
+Remember, big businesses will lower their prices just enough to drive other businesses out of the market – they are generally not incentivised to lower their prices any more than is absolutely necessary.

 Secondly, as a business owner, get out and compete!
-If you can’t beat the big guys on price, beat them on service.
+Competing on price is a race to the bottom that you probably won’t win.
+So if you can’t beat the big guys on price, you’re going to have to beat them on service.
 Or experience.
 Or the fact that you are locally owned and know your customers by name.

 - Be unique